CASE STUDIES

 5. The project was delivered quickly for a scope this large

-Given the amount of data involved, finishing this within 2 weeks was fast.
+Given the amount of data involved, finishing this in 17 working days was fast.

 Performance Results